nforgeio/neonKUBE/Images/ubuntu-16.04/README.md

-**DO NOT USE: Work in progress**

 Ubuntu 16.04 image with recent package upgrades and a few handy packages.

 # Image Tags

-These images are tagged with the source branch, image build date, and the Git commit.
+These base images are tagged with the source image build date.
 The most recent production build will be tagged as **latest**.

 # Description